Linear particle accelerator: Induction linear accelerator

-Induction linear accelerators use the electric field induced by a time-varying magnetic field for acceleration - like the betatron.
-The particle beam passes through a series of ring-shaped ferrite cores standing one behind the other, which are magnetized by high-current pulses and in turn each generate an electrical field strength pulse along the axis of the beam direction.
-Induction linear accelerators are considered for short high current pulses from electrons, but also from heavy ions.
+Induction linear accelerators use the electric field induced by a time-varying magnetic field for acceleration—like the betatron.
+The particle beam passes through a series of ring-shaped ferrite cores standing one behind the other, which are magnetized by high-current pulses, and in turn each generate an electrical field strength pulse along the axis of the beam direction.
+Induction linear accelerators are considered for short high current pulses from electrons but also from heavy ions.
 The concept goes back to the work of Nicholas Christofilos.
-Its realization is highly dependent on progress in the development of more suitable Ferrite materials.
+Its realization is highly dependent on progress in the development of more suitable ferrite materials.
 With electrons, pulse currents of up to 5 kiloamps at energies up to 5 MeV and pulse durations in the range of 20 to 300 nanoseconds were achieved.

-Energy Recovery LINAC
+Energy recovery linac

 In previous electron linear accelerators, the accelerated particles are used only once and then fed into an absorber (beam dump), in which their residual energy is converted into heat.
-In an Energy Recovery Linac (ERL; literally: "Energy recovery linear accelerator"), instead, the accelerated in resonators and, for example, in undulators.
+In an energy recovery linac (ERL), the accelerated in resonators and, for example, in undulators.
 The electrons used are fed back through the accelerator, out of phase by 180 degrees.
 They therefore pass through the resonators in the decelerating phase and thus return their remaining energy to the field.
 The concept is comparable to the hybrid drive of motor vehicles, where the kinetic energy released during braking is made available for the next acceleration by charging a battery.